 Click here to download the Month of Mary prayer booklet

 What a fantastic festival and celebration we have had today!
 KS1 and EYFS made me so proud this morning with their amazing singing and confident speaking.
-It is the first time we have done an assembly where every class has shared their learning and it was EYFS’s first performance of the year as well as their first key stage assembly!
-All the children made the staff and visitors smile from ear to ear with their performances.
+Every class has shared their learning and all the children made the staff and visitors smile from ear to ear with their performances.

 I want to thank all the children and staff for their hard work in developing their class performance and I look forward to the next festival we can celebrate altogether.